“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 In some concern, Himura was looking Sano over again.
 Eventually, not having found any serious injuries, “But I suppose it was not actually Saitou,” he said.

-“Um, no…” Sano was giving his friend a strange look.
+“Um, no…” Sano gave his friend a strange look.
 “Unless it was his ghost.
 That would be just my fucking luck.”

 Sano’s reaction — the abrupt stiffening of his body, the slow, convulsive reclenching of his hands into fists, the twisting snarl that took his features — would have made the whole evening after work watching him worth it, even if it hadn’t already been so entertaining.
 It was almost enough to prompt vocal laughter in the tree.